 The Complexity, Criticality and Computation (C3) symposia bring to light emerging research and ideas about complex systems.
 In particular, we explore the relationship between three key concepts:

 A system can be thought of as complex if its dynamics cannot be easily predicted, or explained, as a linear summation of the individual dynamics of its components.

 There is a growing awareness that complexity is strongly related to criticality, which is the behaviour of dynamical spatiotemporal systems at an order/disorder phase transition where scale invariance prevails.

 Complex systems can also be viewed as distributed information-processing systems.
 Global systems behaviour (eg cell behaviour resultant from gene regulatory networks) emerges as the result of the local interaction of individuals - can these interactions be seen as a generic computational process?

 The symposia take place every two years.
-Last held in 2017, the next symposium will take place in December 2019 and will be followed by a C3 camp.
-Details will be announced soon.
+Last held in 2019, and no event in 2021 due to the COVID-19 pandemic, the next symposium will take place in January 2023.

 At this symposium, we focus on two broad themes: Sociophysics and Biocomplexity, across a diverse range of topics studied in Complex Systems: